samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

-* `apiSecret` (*Type inferred from the provided value*): The API secret assigned by VeriClouds to the customer.
+* `apiSecret` (string; *Type inferred from the provided string value*): The API secret assigned by VeriClouds to the customer.
 The secret is also used for decrypting sensitive data such as leaked passwords.
 It is important to never share the secret with any 3rd party.
 Console display name: "apiSecret".
-* `apikey` (*Type inferred from the provided value*): The API key assigned by VeriClouds to the customer.
+* `apikey` (string; *Type inferred from the provided string value*): The API key assigned by VeriClouds to the customer.
 Console display name: "apiKey".

 Example: